This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-The content here is straightforward.
-We store the type name, destructor, move constructor, copy constructor, field information, and method information in Type.
-Field information includes the field type and name, while method information includes the method name and function address.
-If further expansion is desired, information about parent classes and overloaded functions can also be included.
-Since this is just an example, we will not consider them for now.
+The content here is simple: in Type, we store the type name, destructor, move constructor, copy constructor, field information, and method information.
+Field information stores the field type and field name, and method information stores the method name and function address.
+If we want to extend it further, we could also store parent class information and overloaded function information.
+Since this is just an example, we won’t consider them for now.

 Function Type Erasure

-To store member functions of different types in the same container, we must perform type erasure on the functions.
-All types of functions are erased to the type Any(*)(void*, std::span<Any>).
-Here, Any is the type we defined earlier, void* represents the this pointer, and std::span<Any> is the function’s parameter list.
-Now, we need to consider how to perform this function type erasure.
+To store member functions of different types in the same container, we must perform function type erasure.
+All types of functions are erased into the type Any(*)(void*, std::span<Any>).
+Here, Any is the Any type we defined above, void* actually represents the this pointer, and std::span<Any> is the function’s parameter list.
+Now we need to consider how to perform this function type erasure.

-Take the member function say as an example:
+Let’s take the given member function say as an example:

 struct Person {